im-Rajat/Websites/README.md

 <hr>

 **Tricks** :
+- Block all ads in mobile using Private DNS : dns.adguard.com
 - Watch Youtube addfree : Just add - in between yout-ube in url
 - Remove ube from youtube in url to download any video.
 - open VS Code directly from any GitHub repository, Simply change ".com" to ".dev" or press "."